GP-4u: Design

 The gas mask filter is used for purifying the inhaled air from poisonous and radioactive substances, as well as pathogenic microbes and toxins.
-The "Coffee-can" style filter has a GOST thread for attaching the filter to the inhale valve of the gas mask.
+The "coffee-can" style filter has a GOST thread for attaching the filter to the inhale valve of the gas mask.

 The face piece of the gas mask consists of a latex hood with a goggle assembly, a valve housing and a filter hose.

 It has three sizes: 1, and 3 The valve house serves to distribute the flow of inhaled air and dispose of the exhaled air.
 In the lower part of the valve chamber there is a removable screen with holes, designed to protect the valve from mechanical damage during use and from falling out.
 The connected hose is used to connect the gas mask to the filter.

 The upper end of the hose is tightly fixed on the branch pipe of the valve housing.
 The connecting hose is made of rubber covered with knitted fabric and has transverse corrugations, which give it necessary elasticity and flexibility when bending.
 The mask is applied to the head with a back piece and strapping system consisting of two non-stretchable frontal, four temporal and two occipital rubber straps ensuring an airtight fit to the face.
 The tension of the straps is adjusted by the movable buckles on the frontal straps and the fixed buckles on the occipital straps.
 The mask's bag is used to store and carry the mask and its accompanying equipment.
-In the case of a chemical weapon attack the bag can act as a prefilter to remove particles of radioactive dust from the air entering the mask.
+In the case of a chemical weapon attack the bag can act as a pre-filter to remove particles of radioactive dust from the air entering the mask.
 The bag has two compartments: one for the filter, and one for the mask and wax paper cutouts used to protect the glasses from permanently fogging over in storage.
 At the bottom of the bag, in the compartment for the filter, there are two wooden slats that facilitate air access to the gas mask box.
 The bag closes with a flap and fastens with a button or strap.
 To carry the gas mask over the shoulder, a shoulder strap with a movable buckle is sewn onto the bag.
 A cloth band or cord and a metal half-ring or cloth eyelet are sewn onto the ribs of the bag facing the torso when carrying the gas mask, designed to secure the bag to the torso when carrying the gas mask in the "ready" and "ready-to-wear" positions.

+Equipment

+The set of civil gas mask GP-4U includes: